-Our pilot project, Elephant Sanctuary Brazil, is a new and foreign concept to some, but it’s not new to us.
+Our initial project, Elephant Sanctuary Brazil, is a new and foreign concept to some, but it’s not new to us.
 We use proven models with tremendous success.

 When our Co-founder Scott Blais co-founded The Elephant Sanctuary in Tennessee, it was the first facility of its kind.
 They didn’t know what to expect when elephants were given vast space, but they knew elephants needed more than what captivity offered at the time.